CNN, Accessible Design Systems

 After documenting and proposing accessibility improvements, I created a prototype reflecting these changes.
 If implemented, the updated design system would enable screen reader users to clearly identify all interactive elements and navigate content seamlessly, demonstrating a significant step forward in inclusive design.

-Before (current CNN screenreader experience)
+Before (previous screenreader experience)

 Accessible Components ≠ an Accessible Product